cube-drone/rt0/players-guide/src/player/combat.md

 If Fast, when there are 1 cards on Movement.
 If Slow, when there are 3 cards on Movement.

+### Good Idea!
+* Only players with Charming may use Good Idea!
+* Place The Hierophant on Good Idea!
+* Choose another player: they may draw three extra cards this turn.
+* Discard the card played on Good Idea at the end of the turn.

+### Third Eye
+* Only players with Wise may use Third Eye.
+* Place The High Priestess on Third Eye.
+* Reveal a hidden Intent, or force an Adversary to re-draw an intent.
+* Discard the card played on Third Eye at the end of the turn.

+### Flex
+* Only players with Strong may use Flex.
+* Place The Emperor on Flex.
+* Any non-magical damage generated this turn is doubled.
+* Discard The Emperor at the end of the turn.

+### Blur
+* Only players with Fast may use Blur.
+* Place The Chariot on Blur.
+* Any left-over shields at the end of this turn are rolled over to the next turn.
+* Discard The Chariot at the end of the turn.

+### Study
+* Only players with Clever may use Study.
+* Place Hermit on Study.
+* Draw the top 4 cards from your deck.
+Choose one and add it to your hand.
+Discard the rest.
+(This may trigger The Tower.)
+* Discard Hermit at the end of the turn.

+### Take a Chance
+* Only players with Lucky may use Take a Chance.
+* Place Wheel of Fortune on Take a Chance.
+* Flip a coin.
+On a Heads, choose one of Good Idea!, Third Eye, Flex, Blur, or Study, and use that ability as if you had played a card there.
+* Discard Wheel of Fortune at the end of the turn.

 ### Run Away
 Place any card on Run Away.